AntonFagerberg/InstagramScalaAPI/README.md

  * Get basic information about a user.
  * Search for a user by name.
  * Get information about a media object.

-### Not yet implemented
  * See the authenticated user's feed.
  * Get the most recent media published by a user.
  * See the authenticated user's list of liked media.
  * Get the list of users this user follows.
  * Get the list of users this user is followed by.
+ * Get a list of currently popular media.
+ * Get a full list of comments on a media.
+ * Get a list of users who have liked this media.
+ * Get information about a tag object.
+ * Get a list of recently tagged media.
+ * Search for tags by name.
+ * Get information about a location.
+ * Search for a location by geographic coordinate.
+ * Get a list of media objects from a given location.
+ * Token support.

+### Not yet implemented
  * List the users who have requested to follow.
  * Get information about a relationship to another user.
  * Modify the relationship with target user.
  * Search for media in a given area.
 The default time span is set to 5 days.
 The time span must not exceed 7 days.
 Defaults time stamps cover the last 5 days.
- * Get a list of currently popular media.
- * Get a full list of comments on a media.
  * Create a comment on a media.
 Please email apidevelopers[at]instagram.com for access.
  * Remove a comment.
- * Get a list of users who have liked this media.
  * Set a like on this media by the current user.
  * Remove a like on this media by the current user.
- * Get information about a tag object.
- * Get a list of recently tagged media.
- * Search for tags by name.
- * Get information about a location.
- * Get a list of media objects from a given location.
- * Search for a location by geographic coordinate.
  * Get recent media from a geography subscription.
+ * OAuth 2.0
+ * Client ID support (only token is used currently).
+ * Pagination

  ## OAuth
  Note that Instagram uses OAuth 2.0 and this library does not implement it yet.
-I might decide not to implement it at all in to this code since it is pretty straight forward and since scalaj-http already implements OAuth.
+The approach to do this is pretty straight forward and scalaj-http has implemented OAuth helper methods.

  To create an instance of the Instagram-object, you need the OAuth access token.